jpweideman/DL-Storm-Initiation-Nowcasting/src/utils/README.md

 - **Storm Detection**: Identify storms and new storm initiations in radar reflectivity data.
 - **Animation**: Visualize storms and new storm formations over time.
 - **Evaluation**: Quantitatively compare predicted and true storm initiations.
-- **CLI**: Command-line interface for evaluating predictions and saving results as JSON.
-- **Section Analysis**: Count storms and new storms in data sections for temporal analysis.
+- **Section Analysis**: Count storms and new storms in different sections of the data.

 ## CLI Usage: Evaluate Storm Initiation Predictions